mohitjain/mohitjain/_posts/2013-07-13-use-belongs-to-with-presence-validator.markdown

 end
 {% endhighlight %}

-Now we want to add validation for image to check if user is there or not.
+Now we want to add validation for the image to check if the user is there or not.

 <!--more-->